devthiago/react-ui-hooks/HOW-CREATE-A-HOOK.md

 - The tests file ***useExample.test.js***
 - The documentation file ***useExample.md***

-The hook and tests files must to be updated manually, the documentation file can be updated by the `generate:docs` command all at once.
+The hook and tests files must be updated manually, the documentation file can be updated all at once by using the `generate:docs` command .

 ------------